truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/UseAdvancedReplicationSCALE.md

 Remote replication requires setting up an SSH connection in TrueNAS before creating a remote replication task.

-## Setting Up a Simple Replication Task Overview
+## Setting Up a Replication Task Overview
 This section provides a simple overview of setting up a replication task regardless of the type of replication, local or remote.
 It also covers the related steps you should take prior to configuring a replication task.